inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 **sampling**

-`profiler.sample` interally calls a hashmap to insert stack frame and it's count.
+`profiler.sample` interally calls a hashmap to insert stack frame and its count.
 As a side note, this is a custom implementation of the hashmap, rather than the rust's built-in hashmap.
 That's because heap allocation is forbidden inside signal handler so hashmap can't grow dynamically.

 <p align="right"> <a href="https://github.com/tikv/pprof-rs/blob/master/src/collector.rs#L47">Link to the source</a></p>